robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 Normal for loop
 '''''''''''''''

-In a normal For loop, one variable is assigned from a list of values, one value per iteration.
+In a normal for loop, one variable is assigned from a list of values, one value per iteration.
 The syntax starts with :name:`:FOR`, where colon is required to separate the syntax from normal keywords.
 The next cell contains the loop variable, the subsequent cell must have :name:`IN`, and the final cells contain values over which to iterate.
+These values can contain variables_.

-The keywords used in the For loop are on the next rows and they must be indented one cell to the right.
-The For loop ends when the indentation returns back to normal or the table ends.
-Having nested For loops directly is not supported, but it is possible to use a user keyword inside a For loop and have another For loop there.
+The keywords used in the for loop are on the next rows and they must be indented one cell to the right.
+The for loop ends when the indentation returns back to normal or the table ends.
+Having nested for loops directly is not supported, but it is possible to use a user keyword inside a for loop and have another for loop there.

 .. table:: Simple for loops
    :class: example